 The highest quality of smile makeovers will typically involve a porcelain veneers procedure.
-Porcelain veneers are similar to dental crowns in the way they’re designed.
+Traditional porcelain veneers are similar to dental crowns in the way they’re designed.
 Since the material is handcrafted by a ceramist at a lab, these restorations offer the best quality and durability of any veneer design.

 Porcelain veneers can be crafted to your color, shape, and size preferences.
 In most cases it’s recommended that you have 6+ veneers created at the same time, to ensure consistency across your smile.

 A porcelain veneers procedure includes a consultation and planning appointment, prep visit, then a final installation a couple of weeks later.
 You generally need to give yourself a minimum of 2-3 weeks from start to finish to complete this process.

 2) Resin-Based Composite Veneers